tarepan/MultibandRNNMS/README.md

 ```

 ### Acknowlegements <!-- omit in toc -->
-- [bshall/UniversalVocoding]: Model and hyperparams are totally based on this repository
+- [bshall/UniversalVocoding]: Model and hyperparams are totally based on this repository.
+All codes are re-written.

 [paper]:https://arxiv.org/abs/1811.06292